ttamg/yahoo-finance-async/README.md

     pip install yahoo-finance-async

-Note that when importing in python modules you drop the async and you `import yahoo_finance`.
+Note that you import it into your module with underscores `import yahoo_finance_async`

 This library has a simple class called `OHLC` which has a simple class method (actually an async coroutine) called `fetch()` which will fetch and parse the candle (OHLC) data.